The Best Electric Toothbrushes of 2023, Tested by HGTV Editors

 Our Editor Says: "This toothbrush has been one of my favorite electric toothbrushes I own.
 It's light, quiet, has a tongue scraper on the back and gets your teeth feeling clean.
 My favorite part is actually the charging stand: it's really small and doesn't get water everywhere, so it's perfect for a smaller bathroom or sink."

 You’ve probably seen BURST pop up in your Instagram feed with endorsements from celebrities like Chrissy Teigen and Khloe Kardashian.
 This trendy oral care start-up has created an electric sonic toothbrush that looks good and works well.
 Its extremely powerful motor is clinically proven to remove up to 10 times more plaque than a manual toothbrush and reduce gum bleeding up to three times more than a manual toothbrush.
 Soft charcoal-infused bristles are specifically designed to remove surface stains, while three simple modes — Whitening, Sensitive and Massage — allow you to find the perfect option for your teeth’s needs.
 Like every electric toothbrush we tested, a built-in two-minute timer helps you stay on track, while 30- second pulses remind you to switch brushing quadrants.
 With an incredible one-month battery life, you can brush anywhere without the need to frequently charge up.
-While there’s no obvious or built-in reminder to change your brush head, the company offers an easy subscription service that delivers a brush head every three months for just $6, or you can buy a pack of three on Amazon.
+While there’s no obvious or built-in reminder to change your brush head, the company offers an easy subscription service that delivers a brush head every three months for just $7.
 We also love the company’s lifetime warranty — while you’re subscribed to BURST, they will replace your brush free of charge if there’s ever a problem.
-If you’re looking to round out your oral care regimen, BURST now offers a sleek water flosser, whitening strips, toothpaste, oral probiotics and expanding floss — all environmentally-friendly with thoughtfully-curated ingredients with subscription options.
+If you’re looking to round out your oral care regimen, BURST now offers a sleek water flosser, whitening strips, toothpaste, oral probiotics and expanding floss — all environmentally friendly with thoughtfully-curated ingredients with subscription options.

 Our Editor Says: "My teeth are literally squeaky clean after brushing.
 It feels like I just left the dentist!
 Plus, I love that the built-in timer and subscription brush head replacement service encourages good oral care without me having to put in much work."